nehalsin/sanskrit-vahini/index.md

 **No opposition, no business, no criticism**.

-Like no selling on www.arvindguptatoys.com.
+Like no selling on [www.arvindguptatoys.com](www.arvindguptatoys.com).

 People can donate so much time.
 There are so many skilled and intellectual people.

 Debian, or BSD type architecture.

 Comparative study.
 What is elsewhere is also here.
 This we will show.
-People tell Buddhism different from Sanskrit.
-But all citations will come out.
-China, Japan tell separately they follow Buddhism.
+China, Japan tell they follow separate Buddhism.
 Segregation.
 But all citations will come out from Sanskrit.

 **Education, manchan, natak.
 Samanya roop.
 Not difficult.
 Easy Sanskrit.**